 Course Fees and Bookings

 The Course Fee is $80 per person.
 This includes equipment hire, coaching and insurance cover for 8 weeks, and Target Fees for the first 4 weeks only.
 You become a Temporary Member of Great Southern Archers for the 8 week period (note: a temporary member has no club rights).

 Fees and dates of course may change without notice.

-Due to changes in Public Liability Insurance Cover, every person on the Club grounds must sign the attendance book, and all non-member archers must sign a Temporary Player Form to be covered by the insurance policy.
+Due to Public Liability Insurance requirements every person, including accompanying guardians, on the Club grounds must sign the attendance book, and all non-member archers must sign a Temporary Player Form to be covered by the insurance policy.
 These forms will be available at the first day of the course.

 Completed Beginners Course Booking Form is to be returned by mail to our postal address at: Beginners Course, Great Southern Archers, P.O.
 Box 289, Strathalbyn.
 SA.
 5255.

 We will require a contact name (parent or guardian), postal address and or e-mail address, contact phone number, name/s of person/s attending and their age/s (if under 18 a parent or guardian must fill out and sign all forms prior to or on the first day of the course).